bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 7. Non-conservative forces in the Euler-Lagrange framework.
 8. Rigid-body and inertia tensor.
 9. Rigid-body, Euler equations.
 10. Final work, presentation of the problem and methodology.
-Oscillations in one degree of freedom systems, forced oscillations and discrete systems.
+Oscillations in single degree of freedom (SDoF) systems, forced oscillations and discrete systems.
-12. Oscillations N-degree of freedom systems.
+12. Oscillations multiple degrees of freedom (MDoF) systems.
 Normal modes of discrete systems.

 Each chapter is composed by a set of theoretical notebooks and videos.
 Also, accompanied by a set of examples, including functions to be modify by the students and incorporated as new tools to solve a small, but mandatory, set of homework problems.